 That said, make sure you get their promises in writing and don’t be taken in by a slick high-tech sales pitch.
 Especially if they wow you with a big number as to the value of your home without backing it up with facts.

 4. When and how do you communicate with your clients?

 Also, ask about the agent’s availability.
-Are you given a direct phone number to call or text your agent?
-Are they available 7 days a week?
+Are you given the agent’s cell number to call or text or an assistant?
+Will your agent be there for you 7 days a week and if you need to talk at 9pm?
 How late can you call or text?

 Communication leads me to mention a few words about real estate “teams.”
 Often this is a red flag.
 The word “team” can be code for “I’m too busy an agent to bother with answering your questions personally”.

 It normally means the only time you actually talk to your listing agent is when they’re selling you at the listing presentation.
 After that you’re talking to a variety of people who don’t often coordinate very well and really have no idea regarding the features and details of your home.
 This can lead to a very frustrating experience for you.

 Direct communication with your agent is essential as it means you and your buyer will receive a more personalized experience.